7mind/blog/_posts/2019-11-09-constructive-test-taxonomy.md

 Most common intentions are:

 1. To test some "specifications", "contracts" or "behaviours" of our code.
 Let's call such tests *contractual*,
-2. When we discover an issue in our code we usually write a test confirming it, fix it and keep the test as a *regression* test,
+2. When we discover an issue in our code, we usually write a test confirming it, fix it, and keep the test as a *regression* test.
-3. When we know the problem, but cannot fix it due to a design issue, a broken external library or whatever else, we may write a *progression* test confirming incorrect behaviour (just in case this type of test is very underestimated),
+3. When we know the problem but cannot fix it due to a design issue, a broken external library, or whatever else, we may write a *progression* test confirming incorrect behaviour (this type of test is very underestimated).
-4. When we need to check the performance of our code we write *benchmarks*.
+4. When we need to check the performance of our code, we write *benchmarks*.

 So, our first axis is called "Intention" and has possible values `{ Contractual | Regression | Progression | Benchmark }`.

-For a default guideline, we may say that Contractual tests are more important than Regression, Regression tests are more important than Progression ones and in most  cases Benchmarks have the lowest importance.
-So the may introduce the weights for the axis points:
+As a default guideline, we may say that Contractual tests are more important than Regression tests, Regression tests are more important than Progression tests, and in most cases Benchmarks have the lowest importance.
+So we may introduce weights for the axis points:

 `Intention = { 1: Contractual | 2: Regression | 3: Progression | 4: Benchmark }`